Computing

 The service has two different environments to meet the needs of all users:

-- Environment CDH 6.1.1 (Hadoop 3): Offers a platform based on Hadoop 3 that supports the main components of the Hadoop ecosystem.
+CDH 6.1.1 (Hadoop 3) environment: Delivers a Hadoop 3-based platform that supports the core components of the Hadoop ecosystem.

-The infrastructure consists of a dedicated cluster of 38 nodes (4 master nodes and 34 slave nodes).
-It has a gross capacity of 816 TB and an aggregate I / O capacity of more than 30 GB / s and has a 10 GbE connection between all cluster nodes.
+The infrastructure is composed of a dedicated cluster of 38 nodes (4 frontend nodes and 34 data nodes).
+It has a raw capacity of 6732 TB and an aggregate I/O capacity of more than 30 GB/s and has a 10 GbE connection between all nodes in the cluster.

 The platform has a web interface (WebUI) to simplify the use of the platform to new users who have not had previous contact with Big Data tools.
 The WebUI allows you to perform the most common tasks in a simple way and is a complement to the command line.